-To validate an entire backup:
+To validate an entire backup in Windows:

 - 1. Start Acronis True Image OEM, and then click Backup on the sidebar. - 2.
-In the backup list, click the down arrow icon next to the backup to validate, and then click Validate.
+From the backup list, right-click the required backup and choose Validate all versions or Validate the latest version.

-Validating backups in a standalone version of Acronis True Image (bootable media)
+Validating backups in a stand-alone version of Acronis True Image (bootable media)

-To validate a specific backup version or an entire backup:
+To validate a specific backup version or an entire backup in a stand-alone version of Acronis True Image (bootable media):